Dr Saul Kelly

-Dr Saul Kelly is a Reader at the Defence Studies Department, which he joined in September 2001.
+Dr Saul Kelly is a Reader of International History at the Defence Studies Department, which he joined in September 2001.
 He was previously a Research Fellow at the University of Westminster and a Research Associate of the International Boundaries Research Unit at the University of Durham.
 He received his PhD from the London School of Economics and Political Science in 1995.

 - The Cold War